 Assignee shall remove any Junk Cars or old appliances within thirty (30) days of placement on the assignment.

-The Housing Department, EPA Department or Law Enforcement shall notify in writing any Assignee that is not in compliance with this provision by mailing them notice of the violation and giving them instructions to provide proof of registration as a non-operational vehicle or an extended deadline of a maximum of thirty (30) days to remove the Junk Car or old appliance.
+The Housing Department, Environmental Department or Law Enforcement shall notify in writing any Assignee that is not in compliance with this provision by mailing them notice of the violation and giving them instructions to provide proof of registration as a non-operational vehicle or an extended deadline of a maximum of thirty (30) days to remove the Junk Car or old appliance.
 If the Assignee fails to comply with the instructions listed in the notice by the deadline, the Department shall file a petition in Tribal Court to request a violation and penalty in accordance with Section 12 herein.

 Assignee shall participate in any garbage program provided or required by the Tribe.